lakeel-altla/samples-firebase-android/geofire/README.md

 You need to create a Firebase project, and download a ```google-services.json``` flie.
 After downloading the ```google-services.json```, copy this into your project's module folder, typically ```app/```.

-And, you must add SHA-1 fingerprint to use Geofire.
+And, you must add SHA-1 fingerprint of your application to Firebase.

 [How to add Firebase to your Android Project](https://firebase.google.com/docs/android/setup#add_firebase_to_your_app)

 # Getting Started

 1. Add locations
 When you click the add button, the location is stored in the Firebase.

-2. Remove added locations
+1. Remove added locations
 When you click the remove button, the added location is removed from the Firebase.
 3. Search added locations
 When you click the search button, search the location that saved in the Firebase.